-Much of my financial knowledge is built on the foundation of library books.
-I have watched some training videos on LinkedIn Learning and read some blogs but my financial insight was gleaned from library books.
+Much of my financial knowledge is built on a foundation of library books.
+I have watched a few training videos on LinkedIn Learning and read some blogs, but much of my financial insight was gleaned from library books.

 At my local library, I have read about half the collection of personal finance books.
-I borrow other books too but I devour nonfiction finance.
-I wasn’t always like this, but as I became more familiar with the topics, I kept seeing the same stuff come up again and again.
+I borrow other books too, but I devour nonfiction finance.
+I wasn’t always like this, but as I became more familiar with the topic, I kept seeing the same stuff come up again and again.

 The more familiar it became, the more I enjoyed the content.
 One of the easiest concepts to understand was lifestyle inflation.
 As wages go up, so does spending.
 More here, equals more there.
-It seems logical and in many ways, expected.
-I want to increase my wages so I can increase my lifestyle.
-The problem is that the more stuff I own, the less money I have.
+Its as logical as spicy food now more bathroom time later; it’s logical and expected.

-Little did I know, I had set my course for a lifestyle inflation trap.
+Little did I know, I was building my own trap.

 I was looking at my budget and adjusting for a big change, going from full-time to part-time.
-It would result in some budget adjusting.
 As I was changing numbers and looking at my expenses, a thought fought through the fog, “Why is my spending so much higher than it used to be earlier in the year?”
-As I investigated, I realized I gave myself more spending money when my paycheck increased.
+As I sifted through numbers, a slow, painful realization began to take hold.
+I had given my spending a pay raise when my paycheck increased.

 After all my training, I had fallen into the lifestyle inflation trap and let my spending increase.

 The course is corrected.
 I adjusted my budget to fixed amounts.
-What isn’t being used for sinking funds or monthly expenses is being forced into fortifying my exploration and investment accounts.
+What isn’t being used for monthly expenses is being forced into fortifying my future expeditions and investment accounts.

-The next time I have an influx of consistent cash, there won’t be unexpected trap of lifestyle inflation waiting for me.
+The next time I have an influx of cash, there won’t be an unexpected trap of lifestyle inflation waiting.